 Academic Integrity & Misconduct

 Academic Integrity is a commitment to the values of honesty, trust, fairness, respect, and responsibility in academic work.
 It is expected all members of the University community adhere to these ethical values in all activities related to learning.
-Universities are responsible for conferring undergraduate and graduate degrees.
-A mark of successful graduates are their ability to progress in careers and further research.
-If the University were to abandon Academic Integrity or let infractions go unchecked, the level of credibility of teaching and the opportunities for graduates to obtain successful careers would be jeopardized.
+Universities are responsible for conferring undergraduate and graduate degrees, which are the official record of a student’s academic journey.
+If the University were to let Academic Integrity infractions go unchecked, the institution and the transcripts it provides would lose legitimacy and credibility.
+This would then jeopardize the opportunities and careers of all who study and work at the University.

-In order to ensure the commitment to academic integrity are upheld the university has created two things:
+To ensure the commitments to academic integrity are upheld the university has created two things:

 - In your course outline